 Recipients of the IACI Best Student Presentation receive a certificate and book prize.

-CRANIOFACIALidentification.com Student Travel Award (New)
+CRANIOFACIALidentification.com Student Travel Award

 IACI Best Student Presentation(s)